 Holy Cross Scholarships: Students are required to maintain a minimum GPA standard in order to maintain eligibility for Holy Cross merit scholarships and Signature Scholarships.
 If GPA standards are not met, awards may be reduced or revoked.

-Institutional Aid Policy: It is the policy of Holy Cross College that students enrolling in less than 12 credit hours will not be eligible for any Holy Cross institutional aid, merit nor need-based, for that academic term.
+Institutional Aid Policy: It is the policy of Holy Cross College that students enrolling in fewer than 12 credit hours will not be eligible for any Holy Cross institutional aid, merit nor need-based, for that academic term.

 Satisfactory Academic Progress: Federal regulations require colleges to establish and apply reasonable standards of satisfactory academic progress (SAP) for the purpose of the receipt of financial assistance under the programs authorized by Title IV of the Higher Education Act.
 To read Holy Cross College’s SAP policy, see Satisfactory Academic Progress Policy for Holy Cross College.